Marywood University Policy & Procedure Information

 Donors must complete a Leave Donation Form and submit it to the Human Resources Department for review and approval.
 Once approved, the donated time is deducted from the donor’s leave time and applied to the Leave Donation Bank.
 Human Resources will notify donors and his/her immediate supervisors once the transfer has been completed.
 Donations cannot be revoked or cancelled.

 Employees may request time from the Leave Donation Bank by completing a Leave Donation Request Form and submitting it along with the required documentation to the Human Resources Department for review.
 Employees who request time must use all their vacation, personal, sick and bank time before applying to the Leave Donation Bank.
+Disciplinary and/or performance history may result in the denial of a leave donation request.

 Human Resources will review each case and consult with the appropriate supervisor and vice president.
 Employees will be notified in writing of the decision.